brandtks/AquaPicModules/Documentation/pH-ORP-Card-Notes.md

 ### Notes
  * The load resister on the output of the isolation power supply can and probably will be left off.
 Its there just in case stability is an issue.
- * Thinking about adding a mosfet before the isolation power supply.
-That way if one of the channels is disabled I can turn off all power going to that channel, thus reducing current draw.
+ * The mosfet prior to each of the isolation power supplies provides a way to disable a channel when not in use thus limiting overall current draw.